fris310/PythonPost/README.md

 Set up

-To create the tournament database and tables:
+## To create the tournament database and tables:

->>> psql initialize the interactive terminal for PostgreSQL
+** psql command initialize the interactive terminal for PostgreSQL

->>> \i tournament.sql execute the contents of tournament.sql to create database, tables, and views
+** \i tournament.sql  command executes the contents of tournament.sql to delete the old database create the new database, tables, and view

->>> \q exit Psql interactive
+** \q command or ctrl + D exit Psql interactive

-Usage
+## Usage

 Start the Python interpreter and import the tournament.py module.